ndbroadbent/talks/202403_ruby_at_home/presentation.md

 ---

-Used Ruby to generate JSON config:
+The JSON format was complicated, so I used Ruby to generate it.
+This included things like generating IDs for each mapping, iterating over elements in an array, etc.

 ```ruby
 # ...